MysteryPancake/Houdini-VBD/README.md

 VBD also has accelerated convergence method meant to improve convergence for stiff constraints.
 It's named "Improve Convergence" in the Advanced tab and disabled by default, as it tends to explode with high values.

 AVBD also adds dual solving meant to improve stiffness.
-This is used for all AVBD constraint types.
+This is used for all AVBD constraints.

 ## Why do collisions not work sometimes?